SociallyDev/Spaces-API/README.md

 See more examples in [docs/Examples.md](docs/Examples.md)

 ## Upgrading?
-Version 3 has many changes over verison 2, so we have written a [migration guide](docs/Upgrade2-3.md)
+Version 3 has many changes over version 2, so we have written a [migration guide](docs/Upgrade2-3.md)

 ## API reference
 * [\SpacesAPI\Spaces](docs/Spaces.md)